protomagicalgirl/protomagicalgirl.github.io/vgaudio/nintendium/index.md

 	Your computer does not support HTML in-line audio.
 </audio>

-> *Stage 1 from* Akumajou Densetsu *(JP) and* Castlevania III: Dracula's Curse *(US).
+> *Stage 1 from Akumajou Densetsu (JP) and Castlevania III: Dracula's Curse (US).
 The music was recomposed for the US version without expanded sound.
 [Listen on YouTube](https://youtu.be/Rh-vkpjyMTw)*

 The player two controller on only the original Famicom (the Japanese name for the NES) with directly wired, non-removable controllers had a small-diaphragm condenser microphone instead of start and select buttons[^greathierophant].
 This microphone is only capable of simple amplitude recognition, so a small assortment of games including Japanese versions of *The Legend of Zelda* and *Raid on Bungeling Bay* encourage the players to blow into the mic to destroy enemies, interact with NPCs, or trigger events.

-The Super Mario franchise piece I’ve chosen to represent the NES is “Overworld” from Super Mario Bros.
-3 (1998), composed by Koji Kondo.
-While many would choose the main theme from the original Super Mario Bros., I believe “Overworld” is a better representative because it includes a demonstration of the capabilities of channel five with a frequently used “steel drum” sound sample:
+The Super Mario franchise piece I’ve chosen to represent the NES is “Overworld” from *Super Mario Bros.
+3* (1998), composed by Koji Kondo.
+While many would choose the main theme from the original *Super Mario Bros.*, I believe “Overworld” is a better representative because it includes a demonstration of the capabilities of channel five with a frequently used “steel drum” sound sample:

 <audio
 	controls